erikqu/PneumoniaDetector/README.md

 Current accuracy on a single training epoch is 79%.
 The network is based on INCEPTION_V3 architecture with a custom top.

+Contact me for the original model code or the dataset.

 ### TODO